fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServer.md

 ```

 ## DESCRIPTION
-The **New-AzureSqlDatabaseServer** cmdlet creates an instance of ssSDS Server in the current subscription.
+The **New-AzureSqlDatabaseServer** cmdlet creates an instance of Azure SQL Database Server in the current subscription.

 ## EXAMPLES